matomo-org/matomo-sdk-ios/README.md

 campaignURLString = ...
 [[PiwikTracker sharedInstance] sendCampaign:(NSString*)campaignURLString;

-// Track content impressions and interactions for ads and banners
+// Track content impressions and interactions with ads and banners
 // Track an impression when the ad is shown [[PiwikTracker sharedInstance] sendContentImpressionWithName:@"DN" piece:@"dn_image.png" taget:@"http://dn.se"];
 // Track an interaction when the user tap on the ad